bensig/benobi-one-src/content/projects.md

 {{% portfolio image="/images/white-rabbit.png" alt="white rabbit" link="/404.html"%}}

 In February of 2018, we launched White Rabbit - an ICO tracking app and news website.
 We completed the project while working on Squirrel.
 Using rapid prototyping and leveraging React Native / Rails - from ideation to launch, the app and website were live in about 90 days.
 The app successfully pushed us into the center of the burgeoning cryptocurrency industry in Los Angeles.
+Tech stack: (react, rails)

 {{% /portfolio %}}